26zl/Fedora-41-KDE-Spin-Post-Install/README.md

 ---

-## Apps I use atm when using Fedora
+## Apps i use atm when using Fedora

-Here’s a list of programs I use for my daily tasks:
+Use `sudo dnf install "package"` to install

 - VSCodium
 - VLC